Raviteja-v7/student_report_card/README.md

 - Calculate average marks from three subjects and assign a grade based on the calculated average.
 - Update the student information with average marks and grade.
 - Display the updated student report card.
-- Object-Oriented structure for managing student data and database operations.
+- Object-Oriented structure for managing student data and database operations..

 ## OOP Concepts Implemented